Diaoul/subliminal/docs/user/how_it_works.rst

 Various libraries are used by subliminal and are key to its success:

 * `guessit <http://guessit.readthedocs.org>`_ to guess information from filenames
-* `enzyme <http://enzyme.readthedocs.org>`_ to detect embedded subtitles in videos and read other video metadata
+* `knowit <https://github.com/ratoaq2/knowit>`_ to detect embedded subtitles in videos and read other video metadata
 * `babelfish <http://babelfish.readthedocs.org>`_ to work with languages
 * `requests <http://docs.python-requests.org>`_ to make human readable HTTP requests
 * `BeautifulSoup <http://www.crummy.com/software/BeautifulSoup>`_ to parse HTML and XML